henri/spb/README.md

 Below are starter SPB examples for the fish shell to enhance every day web based tasks.
 More examples are on the horizon for testing, bench-marking, advanced automatons such as leveraging AI agents.
 If you have created something which you feel may be useful to the SPB community, [start a discussion](https://github.com/henri/spb/discussions) and share your ideas.

-If your search engine is set to [DuckDuckGo](duckduckgo.com) or you use the ```spb-ddg``` fish snippit, it is possible to use the array of [bangs on offer](https://duckduckgo.com/bangs) to further enhance your command line searches.
+If your search engine is set to [DuckDuckGo](duckduckgo.com) or you use the ```spb-ddg``` fish snippet, it is possible to use the array of [bangs on offer](https://duckduckgo.com/bangs) to further enhance your command line searches.
 See the example below :

 ```
 # search wikipedia for information on nikola tesla